robbyrussell/indexter/README.md

 ```
 In that example the `users` table is missing an index on `active_company_id`.

+## Exclusions

+Often there are tables or specific columns in a table that should be excluded from the analysis.
+A column that looks like an `id` column but you know is never used in a query.
+A table, like `schema_migrations`, that doesn't need to be examined.
+For that there's exclusions.

+### Excluding a Table

+### Excluding Columns

 ## Formatters

 Out of the box, inDexter returns a Ruby hash of the results.
 But maybe that's not what you want?
 Fortunately inDexter also provides a number of formatting options: